 The question came up, “does he walk on the paintings when he’s painting them?”
 Kelan guessed that he must jump across the paint to the other side.
 We looked closely at the photo but couldn’t be sure.
 “Too bad we don’t have a video” he lamented quietly.
 I guess I have my assignment for tonight…

 After more discussion about the logistics of doing a large painting on the floor, we decided that we want to try it.
-The next sunny day, hopefully tomorrow, we will be taking a large sheet outside to experience this art form for ourselves.
+The next sunny day we will be taking a large sheet outside to experience this art form for ourselves.
 Thanks for the inspiration Kelan!